TLuckh/SimpleContextMenus/README.md

 place it into a directory of your choosing.
 Then, run the '#Install.bat'.

-If the installation was successful, you should see a new context menu called "Extensions" when right clicking in Windows Explorer.
+If the installation was successful, you should see a new context menu called "Extensions" when right-clicking in Windows Explorer.

-Possibly you need to restart your explorer.exe process.
+Possibly, you need to restart your explorer.exe process.

 ## Deinstallation

-To uninstall the server, run the '#Uninstall.bat' which is located in the directory where you installed the server.
+To uninstall the server, run the '#Uninstall.bat', which is located in the directory where you installed the server.
 To be able to delete the files, one has to additionally restart explorer.exe once.